GuiPimenta-Dev/desafio_shape/README.md

 The challenge was to create a simple python api, but I took the liberty of creating a frontend to consume the available endpoints.

-The front functionalities is presented below:
+**The front functionalities is presented below:**

 <img src = "utils/gif-frontend2.gif">

-The front is hosted on netlify, and you can easily acess it on : https://shapechallenge.netlify.app/
+**The front is hosted on netlify, and you can easily acess it on : https://shapechallenge.netlify.app/**

 The api is hosted on heroku and has the following endpoints:

 <img src ="utils/available_endpoints.PNG">

-The base url is https://shapechallenge.herokuapp.com/
+**The base url is https://shapechallenge.herokuapp.com/**

-The api documentation is presented on: https://shapechallenge.herokuapp.com/docs.html

-It`s possible to test the available endpoints as shown below:
+**It`s possible to test the available endpoints on https://shapechallenge.herokuapp.com/docs.html:**

 <img src="utils/api_documentation.PNG">